 Losing excess fat through diet modification, exercise and surgery has become increasingly common.
 However, the loss of excess fat can present new cosmetic difficulties.
 This primarily lies in skin that has failed to reform itself to the new, slimmer contours of a patient who has eliminated excess fat.
 This leaves a buildup of unneeded skin that is unsightly and often uncomfortable.

 A body lift is the procedure required to eliminate excess skin that has lost its elasticity, giving rise to a new, slimmer shape.
 While a traditional tummy tuck is essentially a body lift for the front of the abdomen, a body lift may also apply to other parts of the upper body.
 For example, in patients who have lost excess weight, the back may contain skin that is unwanted and unbecoming.
 Additionally, excess skin around the flanks may also be removed, restoring a youthful, smooth figure.
-At the office of Dr. Brenner, each of these is done with certainty and competence, contributing to the best body lift Beverly Hills & Los Angeles have to offer.
+At the office of Dr. Brenner, each of these is done with certainty and competence, contributing to the best body lift Beverly Hills has to offer.

 Lower Body Lift